-My favorite album cover by the Beach Boys is Little Deuce Coupe.
-Not necessarily my favorite album, but I love car songs so it remains my favorite album cover.
+One of my favorite album covers by the Beach Boys is Little Deuce Coupe.
+Not necessarily my favorite album, but I love car songs so it remains a favorite album in my collection.

-In addition to Deuce Coupe the album has one of my all time favorite car songs, 409 and expanded the band's subject matter to include America's love affair with hot rods in 1963.
+In addition to Deuce Coupe the album has one of my all time favorite car songs, 409 and expanded the band's subject matter in 1963 to include America's love affair with hot rods.

 A highpoint on the album was a tribute to screen legend James Dean with the song, "A Young Man Is Gone," a prime example of Wilson's arranging genius and the band's superior vocal range.

 The Little Deuce Coupe album was purchased from a gentleman on ebay in 2009 and I actually paid more for the magazine than I did the album.
-I had contacted the man after I got the album and informed him that I purchased the album new in 1963 and over the years I lost the album.
+I did contact the man after I received the album and informed him that I purchased the album new in 1963 and over the years I lost the album.

-I wanted to add it to my collection because of the magazine cover and the cool Hot Rod Little Deuce replica that I now owned.
-He also sent me their #1 album from 1974, "Endless Summer."
+I wanted to add it to my collection because of the magazine cover and the cool Little Deuce Coupe Hot Rod replica that I now owned.
+He also sent me The Beach Boys #1 album from 1974, "Endless Summer."
 That matched perfectly with my other Beach Boys' 1964 #1 Album, "Beach Boys' Concert."

 He said he was selling all his albums so someone else could enjoy them and thought my collection was pretty cool.
 He sent the second album to me at no charge.
 That was also pretty cool.

 The song was written by Brian Wilson and Roger Christian and first appeared as the B-side to The Beach Boys' single "Surfer Girl" in 1963.

 "Surfer Girl" reached #7 on the Billboard Hot 100, and "Little Deuce Coupe" became The Beach Boys' highest charting B-side at #15.